WE LISTEN... carefully to the sound of a baby’s heartbeat.

 Sarah Israelson, MD

 We realize that each mom-to-be has different desires and needs in terms of how they want to handle pain, the labor process, and the level of involvement and attention from individuals.
 We cater to your needs and wishes, and are pleased to provide a variety of solutions for pain management, and even alternative birthing methods, such as a special tub for water births.
-We also have a cross-functional team of staff members who will care for your every need, including six certified Lactation Counselors to provide with breast feeding guidance and direction.
+We also have a cross-functional team of staff members who will care for your every need, including a certified lactation consultant and certified lactation counselors to provide with breast feeding guidance and direction.

 When you deliver your baby at Lakewood Health System, you're showered with free gifts for you and your baby, including: